internationaltouch/internationaltouch.github.io/_policy/member-protection.md

 :   The term *gender expression* refers to the way in which a person externally expresses their
     gender or how they are perceived by others.

-Intersex
-:   The term *intersex* refers to people who have genetic, hormonal or physical characteristics that
-    are not exclusively *male* or *female*.
-A person who is intersex may identify as male, female, intersex or as being of indeterminate sex.

 Harassment
 :   is any type of unwelcome behaviour which has the effect of offending, humiliating or
     intimidating the person harassed.
 Unlawful harassment can be based on any of the personal